louiey-dev/xiao_esp32s3_ap_tcp_server-/README.md

 This example shows how to use the Wi-Fi SoftAP functionality of the Wi-Fi driver of ESP for serving as an Access Point.</br>
 And tcp_server feature is running with myssid@mypassword, ap ip is 192.168.x.1</br>
-Actual IP address can be seen via console log</br>
+Actual IP address can be seen via console log</br></br>

+This is same code wqith xiao_esp32c3_ap_tcp_server and changed to S3 config and confirmed that it's working</br>

 ## How to use example